-The following links to all kinds of Web sites give you additional ideas about many energy-saving strategies, a wealth of information about everything from recycling to how to measure your carbon footprint to interesting ways to live greener while saving money.
+The following links to a variety of Web sites provide additional ideas about many energy-saving strategies, offering a wealth of information about everything from recycling to how to measure your carbon footprint to interesting and enjoyable ways to live greener while saving money.

 - This site was founded by author and environmentalist Bill McKibben and his small team team of youths from around the world to launch a “stop global warming” campaign.
 The site explains why 350 is the “magic” number of parts per million of carbon dioxide in the atmosphere we need to reach and how we can get there; it is a call to action and offers a way to get involved in the fight to save the planet.

 - This is the Web site for Youth CAN (Climate Action Network), a student-led initiative at the Boston Latin School for taking effective action in our communities and beyond to address global warming.
 Youth CAN members are pictured below with Mayor Menino following Al Gore’s visit to BLS in April 2009.

 - BostonCAN is a chapter of the Massachusetts Climate Action Network and has been very active in meeting the challenge of global climate change.
 The group sponsors movie nights, speakers, public rallies, and energy conservation workshops in various Boston neighborhoods.
 Another great option for getting involved locally!

 - At this site you can opt out of the catalogs you no longer wish to receive and choose the ones you do want.
 The end of junk mail in catalog form!